kos-lang/kos/doc/modules.md

 System load indicates how many processes have been active, averaged over a span of time (1/5/15 minutes).

-On systems which don't support load average, such as Windows, zeroes are returned.
+On Windows, all 3 values are the same and indicate percentage of non-idle CPU time since last call to this function or since os module was loaded.

 Example: